DataDog/documentation/content/logs/processing/pipelines.md

 * The maximum number of facets is 100.
 * The maximum number of processing Pipeline on a platform is 100.
 * The maximum number of Processor per Pipeline is 20.
 * The maximum number of parsing rule within a grok Processor is 10.
-We reserve the right to disable underperforming parsing rules that might impact Datadog service performance.
+We reserve the right to disable underperforming parsing rules that might impact Datadog's service performance.

 [Contact support][2] if you reach one of these limits as Datadog might be able to provide you more.